Pakistan partially stops mobile and internet services ahead of pro-Imran Khan protest

 His supporters rely heavily on social media to demand his release and use messaging platforms like WhatsApp to share information, including details of events.

-The government is imposing social media platform bans and targeting VPN services, according to monitoring service Netblocks.
-On Sunday, Internet-access advocacy group, Netblocks said live metrics showed WhatsApp backends are restricted in Pakistan, affecting media sharing on the app.
+The government is imposing social media platform bans and targeting VPN services, according to internet advocacy group Netblocks.
+On Sunday, the group said live metrics showed WhatsApp backends are restricted in Pakistan, affecting media sharing on the app.

 Last month, authorities suspended the cellphone service in Islamabad and Rawalpindi to thwart a pro-Khan rally.
 The shutdown disrupted communications and affected everyday services such as banking, ride-hailing and food delivery.